sachinKumarGautam/Minimal-Boilerplate/README.md

-# React redux boilerplate with minimal build congiguration without using Create-react-app
+# React redux boilerplate with minimal build configuration without using Create-react-app

 This boilerplate is Using React, Redux, Redux-observables, Webpack, babel,